 The Helen McArdle Nursing and Care Research Institute will focus on applied clinical research across nursing, midwifery and allied health professionals (NMAHP).
 The five key research themes are:

 1) Health Services Research

 4) Bariatric Surgical Care

 These themes are underpinned by the ethos of improving care through ensuring avoidance of unintended or unexpected harm to patients or people during the provision of health care, by promoting the adoption and integration of evidence-based practices, interventions and policies into routine health care.

 The Helen McArdle programme of research activities, which will include conferences, lectures and workshops designed to build research capacity and capability for Nursing, Midwifery and Allied Health Professionals, will support these strategic themes and raise the profile of the Helen McArdle Research Institute of Nursing and Care.

-These lectures will be open to, and bring together, University staff and students, local and regional NHS and care workforces, including Clinical Commissioning Groups, NHS Trusts, health and social care organisations, and the public.
+These activities will be open to, and bring together, University staff and students, local and regional NHS and care workforces, including Clinical Commissioning Groups, NHS Trusts, health and social care organisations, and the public.

 Other events such as workshops and lectures supporting the five key strategic themes and research skills development, e.g. experts on methodology, will be targeted at and delivered to a smaller, more focused audience, i.e. research-active clinicians and academics.

 For almost 100 years, researchers at the University have been challenging themselves and their subject in order to improve society across all its facets – from the early days of pharmacy to the support for heavy industry at its height, through to today's new sciences and advanced technologies.
 The Institute’s vision is to provide a research-rich environment that allows the current cohort of research active staff to achieve their full potential, and to support all other staff who aspire to being research active in becoming so.